SkinnyPeteTheGiraffe/color/README.md

 const cssColor = RGBA.fromCssColor('RebeccaPurple');    // Accepts CSS Color Names
-const shortHandHex = RGBA.fromHex('000');               // Can use shorthand hex values with and without hashtags const hex = RGBA.fromHex('#663399');                    // Of course you can use hex (for any color space) const rgb = RGBA.fromRGBA(102, 51, 153);                // Ability to pass in values (useful for external color space modifacations) const rgba = RGBA.fromRGBA(102, 51, 153, 0.44);         // Use alpha when applicable const hslFromRGBA = RGBA.fromCssColor('RebeccaPurple')  // Easily switch between color models
+const shortHandHex = RGBA.fromHex('000');               // Can use shorthand hex values with and without hashtags const hex = RGBA.fromHex('#663399');                    // Of course you can use hex (for any color space) const rgb = RGBA.fromRGBA(102, 51, 153);                // Ability to pass in values (useful for external color space modfications) const rgba = RGBA.fromRGBA(102, 51, 153, 0.44);         // Use alpha when applicable const hslFromRGBA = RGBA.fromCssColor('RebeccaPurple')  // Easily switch between color models
     .toSpace('hsl');